 Bindu Akkanti, MD

-- Assistant Professor, Critical Care Medicine, Pulmonary and Sleep Medicine
+- • Assistant Professor, Critical Care, Pulmonary, & Sleep Medicine

 - Pulmonary Medicine

-Dr. Akkanti’s clinical interests at UTHealth include diagnosis and management of critically ill patients in the Adult Critical Care Units at UTHealth.
-She is also currently an active member in the Heart and Vascular Institute at Memorial Hermann Hospital and works in a large disciplinary team taking care of adult heart failure patients with mechanical devices.
+Dr. Akkanti’s current clinical interests at UTHealth include diagnosis and management of critically ill patients in the Adult Critical Care Units at Memorial Hermann Hospital – Texas Medical Center.
+She is also an active member at Hermann’s Heart and Vascular Institute, where she works among a large multidisciplinary team taking care of adult heart failure patients with mechanical devices.
 Her research interests include determining gene expression signatures in critically ill patients and in patients with advanced lung diseases utilizing bioinformatics resources.

 - Medical Degree